GOP candidate allegedly 'body slams' Guardian reporter

 Gootkin said he wasn't sure of Gianforte's whereabouts.
 He said authorities are not releasing the identities of the other witnesses at this time.

-The sheriff said detectives has been called in to investigate.
+The sheriff said detectives have been called in to investigate.

 Gianforte's attorney, though not Gianforte himself, has been in contact with the Gallatin County Sheriff's Office, Gootkin said.
 The sheriff declined to elaborate on the conversation.